Tools#

 Assistant |

-To compute the 10th Fibonacci number, we can execute this code: |
+To compute the 10th Fibonacci number, we can run the following code: |

 System |